Onions

 USDA Planting Zone: 7–10

 Special Notes: Suitable for fresh use and storage.
-They are one of the sweetest onion varieties available.
+One of the sweetest onion types commonly grown.

 Red Creole

-Description: Red Creole onions are small to medium-sized, globe-shaped onions with a deep red skin.
-They have a pungent flavor and are excellent for cooking and salads.
+Description: Red Creole onions are small to medium, globe-shaped onions with deep red skin and a more pungent, classic onion flavor.

 Growing Season: Fall and Winter